Meet AERO's Board and senior managers.

 Dr Lisa O’Brien AM, Chair

-Dr O’Brien has worked in leadership roles across the public, not-for-profit and commercial sectors.
-She is a pro-chancellor and Council Member for the University of Technology Sydney and a member of Chief Executive Women.
+Dr O’Brien has worked in leadership, chair and board roles across the public, not-for-profit and commercial sectors.
+She is a Pro-Chancellor and Council Member of the University of Technology Sydney and a member of Chief Executive Women.
 In 2021, Lisa stepped down after 10 years as Chief Executive Officer of The Smith Family.
-During that time, she has led significant growth in both the reach and the effectiveness of The Smith Family’s education-oriented programs to support more disadvantaged children and young people.
+During that time, she led significant growth in both the reach and the effectiveness of The Smith Family’s education-oriented programs to support more disadvantaged children and young people.

-Lisa chaired the Expert Panel to Inform a Better and Fairer Education System, which advised Education Ministers on the key targets and specific reforms that should be tied to funding in the National School Reform Agreement in 2024.
+In 2023, Lisa chaired the Expert Panel to Inform a Better and Fairer Education System, which advised Education Ministers on the key targets and specific reforms that should be tied to funding in the 2025-2034 National School Reform Agreement.
 In 2022, she was recognised as a Member in the General Division of the Order of Australia.
-A Medical Practitioner registered in New South Wales and a Fellow of the Royal Australasian College of Medical Administrators, Lisa also holds a Master of Business Administration, a Master of Human Resource Management and Coaching and is a graduate of the Australian Institute of Company Directors.
+Lisa is a registered Medical Practitioner in New South Wales and a Fellow of the Royal Australasian College of Medical Administrators.
+She also holds a Master of Business Administration, a Master of Human Resource Management and Coaching and is a graduate of the Australian Institute of Company Directors.

 Emeritus Professor Colleen Hayward AM, Deputy Chair